intelowlproject/IntelOwl/docs/source/Usage.md

 * Yara_Scan_Florian: scan a file with Neo23x0 yara rules
 * Yara_Scan_Intezer: scan a file with Intezer yara rules
 * Yara_Scan_Custom_Signatures: scan a file with your own added signatures
+* MalwareBazaar_Get_File: Check if a particular malware sample is known to MalwareBazaar

 ### Observable analyzers (ip, domain, url, hash)